-2017 vendors will be announced in May or June!
+2017 vendors will be announced by early June!

 Draft: Summer Honey Seasonal, Pigmy Owl Itty Bitty IPA, Big Sky IPA, Moose Drool Brown Ale, Trout Slayer Wheat Ale, Ivan the Terrible Imperial Stout

 Cans: Pigmy Owl Itty Bitty IPA, Scape Goat Pale Ale, Moose Drool Brown Ale, Summer Honey Seasonal Ale, Trout Slayer Wheat Ale, Big Sky IPA, Budweiser, Bud Lite, Bud Lite Lime and Stella Artois Cidre

 Wine: Pinot Grigio and Cabernet Sauvignon

 New for 2016: Parker’s Hangover Tonic red beers!

 Proceeds from our beer and wine sales go to the Red Ants Pants Foundation.
 So, buying our beverages helps us book top-notch musical talent and supports a great cause.
 Cheers, and as always, thanks for your support!

 ~ Vendor numbers roughly correspond to locations on our festival map ~

 1) Prairie Fire Kettle Corn: Prairie Fire Kettle Corn was born on the cliffs above the Yellowstone River in eastern Montana.
 This “sweet & salty taste treat” is worthy of its Montana roots.
 Come and enjoy Dave and Wendy’s kettle corn…you’ll be glad you did.

 2) CPJs – Cold Pressed Juices: CPJs is a local cold-pressed juice business in Bozeman, Montana.
 Made with all organic produce, mostly from local farmers.
 Bring your bottles back to recycle!